 Shredding pork, beef, or poultry not only improves the texture and flavour of the meat but again helps give the impression that there is more.
-Shredding is perfect for sandwiches, soups, salads, stir fries, pasta and stews.
+Shredding is perfect for sandwiches, soups, salads, stir-fries, pasta and stews.
 It takes a little bit of time but shredding meat is very easy.
-All you need is one or two forks to scrape the meat with, until it breaks down to smaller pieces.
+All you need is one or two forks to scrape the meat with until it breaks down into smaller pieces.
 A great way to use leftovers.

 6) Cutting Up

 Choose to cut your meat into smaller pieces.
-A sliced chicken breast coan then be divided between several people.
-Cooking meat in small chunks like it is done with stir fries will stretch a small amount of chicken or beef a long way.
+A sliced chicken breast can then be divided between several people.
+Cooking meat in small chunks like it is done with stir-fries will stretch a small amount of chicken or beef a long way.

-Do you use any other techniques to reduce the amount of meat you cook with?
+Do you use any other techniques to cook with less meat?
 Please share them with us.